Original 13) Missing Number Equations

 One column play

 Play using the first column on each player’s game board.
-The player who fills the most missing numbers in 3 minutes wins.
+The first player to place 3 counters consecutively (without empty cells in between) wins.
 This is helpful for students who need to focus on repeating the same type of question to develop fluency.

 Repeat using different columns.
 Each column has the missing number in a different position.